 People’s Law School is a non-profit society dedicated to making the law accessible to everyone.
 Their website at peopleslawschool.ca provides free education and information to help people deal with the legal problems of daily life.
 Featured topics include consumer and debt problems, problems at work, and wills and estates.

-Legal Services Society, the legal aid provider in BC, provides free legal information on family law, criminal law, immigration, and Aboriginal legal issues.
+Legal Aid BC, the legal aid provider in the province, provides free legal information on family law, criminal law, immigration, and Aboriginal legal issues.
 Their main website legalaid.bc.ca includes many publications in languages other than English.
-Their Family Law in BC website at familylaw.lss.bc.ca features self-help information for people in family disputes.
+Their Family Law in BC website at family.legalaid.bc.ca features self-help information for people in family disputes.
 Information for Aboriginal people is available on their Aboriginal Legal Aid in BC website at aboriginal.legalaid.bc.ca.

 Justice Education Society improves the legal capability of people through education programs and resources to strengthen legal knowledge, skills and confidence.
 Visit justiceeducation.ca.